SU-SWS/stanford_faq/README.md

 ---

 After this module is installed and enabled:
-Navigate to the taxonomy page and create terms for FAQ Categories For each content type you would like to show related FAQs, add a FAQ term reference field.
+1. Create terms for FAQ Categories
+2. Add FAQ term reference to content types.
+..*Allow only one term per content type
-On the Manage Display for the content type, hide the FAQ field from display Create a context to display the FAQs
+..*On the Manage Display for the content type, hide the FAQ field from display
+2. Create a context to display the FAQs
-For the condition, consider either path or node type For the reaction, place the appropriate block view
+..*For the condition, consider either path or node type ..*For the reaction, place the appropriate block view

 Contribution / Collaboration